 In 2005, the Company entered into employee retention agreements with the officers of Central.
-These agreements require annual payments to those employees totaling \$9.3 million over a five-year period for their continued employment.
-The Company is accruing the expenses associated with these payments ratably over the period services are being provided.
-The Company recognized \$1.7 million, \$2.0 million and \$1.9 million in expenses for each of the years ended 2009, 2008 and 2007, respectively, for such annual payments.
+These agreements required annual payments to those employees totaling \$9.3 million over a five-year period for their continued employment, which ended in 2010.
+The Company accrued the expenses associated with those payments ratably over the period services were provided.
+The Company recognized \$1.1 million, \$1.7 million and \$2.0 million in expenses for each of the years ended 2010, 2009 and 2008, respectively, for such annual payments.